 Practice Experience in Home Support and/or Assisted Living.

 This practice course provides students with an opportunity to apply knowledge and skills from all other courses with individuals and families in a community setting.
 Prior to students going out on practicum they will participate in a home support/assisted living simulated lab.
 Opportunity will be provided for students to become more familiar with the role of the HCA within a Home Support Agency and gain abilities that will prepare graduates to assume the role of a Community Health Worker.
 Students will work closely with a home support preceptor who will act as your mentor and guide encouraging you to apply insight, critical thinking skills and self-awareness in the reality of a work setting.
-At the conclusion of this experience, students will return to the College for a final debriefing.

 Please click the course title below to scroll to the course description.